Getting Started with ADHD Attention Deficit Therapy

 - Speaking words from their mind without realising,

 - Speaking too quickly resulting in slurred speech.

 Speech Therapy Sessions for ADHD

-If your child has been diagnosed with ADHD, a mix of therapy sessions and activities can help to alleviate the symptoms.
-Speechaim specialists design a tailored session best suited for you and your child.
-Programs that will work to help both you and your child to reduce the symptoms of ADHD and make life easier for both of you.
+If your child has been diagnosed with ADHD, a mix of therapy sessions and diverse activities can help to alleviate the symptoms.
+SpeechAim specialists design a tailored session best suited for you and your child.
+We offer programs that will work to help both you and your child to reduce the symptoms of ADHD and make life easier for both of you.